 Headed by Daniel Castro—whom FedScoop has called one of the “top 25 most influential people under 40 in government and tech”—the Center for Data Innovation is the leading think tank studying the intersection of data, technology, and public policy.

 With staff in Washington, DC and Brussels, the Center formulates and promotes pragmatic public policies designed to maximize the benefits of data-driven innovation in the public and private sectors.
 It educates policymakers and the public about the opportunities and challenges associated with data, as well as technology trends such as open data, artificial intelligence, and the Internet of Things.

-The Center is a non-profit, non-partisan research institute proudly affiliated with the Information Technology and Innovation Foundation.
+The Center is a part of the non-profit, non-partisan Information Technology and Innovation Foundation.
 The Center also sponsors the annual Data Innovation Day conference and hosts the AI Policy Network.

 Sound interesting?
 Sign up to receive our weekly email updates.

 If you wish to contact the Center for Data for press, please contact us at firstname.lastname@example.org.

 For speaking engagements, please contact us at email@example.com.